“CRUCIALLY, FRENCH CHARCUTERIE IS ABOUT PRESERVING MEAT AS A COOKED ITEM, AS WELL AS BY WAY OF AIR-DRYING AND SMOKING”

-Having covered the basics of cured meat and then Italian salumi in some detail (see Italian salumi parts one and two), you might well ask what more there is to write on the subject, even in the context of other European countries.
-Whether it’s called salumi, charcuterie (French, Spanish, and English), wurstwaren (German) or something else, isn’t cured meat all the same—just pork, beef or venison, salt, maybe some flavourings, and time?
+Having covered Italian salumi in some detail (see Italian salumi parts one and two), you might well ask what more there is to write on the subject, even in the context of other European countries.
+Whether it’s called salumi, charcuterie (French, Spanish and English), wurstwaren (German) or something else, isn’t cured meat all the same – just pork, beef or venison, salt, maybe some flavourings, and time?
 Answer: non.

-We could, of course, go into great detail and discuss the characteristics of cured meats made from different breeds of pigs—for example, the qualities of Iberian black pig that becomes jamon iberico de bellota versus that of the Basque pig that’s used to make jesus du pays Basque.
-We might also consider the impact of climactic conditions on resulting meat products, for example areas with a warm sea breeze (such as that which is harnessed by the makers of prosciutto di San Daniele) versus cold and wet environments in Alpine regions, which tend to foster smoked rather than simply air dried meats.
+We could, of course, go into great detail about different breeds of pigs – for example, the qualities of Iberian black pig that becomes jamon Iberico de bellota versus that of the Basque pig that’s used to make jesus du pays Basque.
+We might also consider the impact of climactic conditions on resulting meat products, for example areas with a warm sea breeze (such as that which is harnessed by the makers of prosciutto di San Daniele) versus cold and wet environments in Alpine regions, which tend to foster smoked rather than simply air-dried meats.

 Crucially, French charcuterie is about preserving meat as a cooked item, as well as by way of air-drying and smoking.
 In fact, the word charcuterie derives from ‘chair cuit’, meaning ‘cooked meat’.
 Long before they were licensed to sell raw sausages and smoked and air-dried meats, charcutiers were first and foremost purveyors of cooked meat products, and this tradition still impacts what the charcutiers and butchers in French villages and towns offer now.